The following is an excerpt from L.A. Voyager Magazine...

 Overall, has it been relatively smooth?
 If not, what were some of the struggles along the way?

 Life has not always been a smooth road!
 I've dealt with divorce, financial loss, and all sorts of obstacles that evoked debilitating fear, anxiety and insecurity.
 But each speed bump gave me the opportunity to transmute these horrid-seeming 'blessings-in-disguise' into courage, strength and personal achievement.
 I've moved forward into healthy relationships and financial independence.
 I've blasted through limiting beliefs by becoming an artist, entrepreneur, and athlete.

 Alright – so let’s talk business.
 Tell us about Mechanics of Grace Hypnotherapy – what should we know?

 As a transformational hypnotherapist, I specialize in self-improvement.
 Whether it's weight loss or relationship problems, anxiety tends to be the common undertone.
 Fear of change.
 Fear of failure, fear of success.
 Procrastination, smoking, drinking, abandonment, rejection, loss of control, starting a new business... all of these involve some sort of dread or anxiety.
 I LOVE helping people free themselves from anxiety!
 They feel so much better!!!
 The list of 'reasons' people come in to see me is soooooo long, it's impossible to add it all here, but I encourage people to just ask and I'll know whether I'll be able to help.

 Any shoutouts?
 Who else deserves credit in this story – who has played a meaningful role?

 I have had so many mentors, and without their love and support I would not be doing this work.
-Credit always goes first to my amazing Grandmother.
-She was the biggest influence on me on all levels, and she was an amazing story teller.
-Good story telling skills come in handy when you’re hypnotizing somebody.
+Credit always goes first to my Grandmother.
+She was an amazing storyteller.
+Good storytelling skills come in handy when I'm using Therapeutic Imagery.